Bailey Falter: Kansas City Royals (2025–2026)

 On July 31, 2025, the Pirates traded Falter to the Kansas City Royals in exchange for Evan Sisk and Callan Moss.
 With Cole Ragans, Kris Bubic, and Michael Lorenzen all injured, the Royals needed more starting pitching depth, which they found in Falter.
 Upon Lorenzen's return on August 13, Falter, who had struggled in his starts against the Boston Red Sox and Washington Nationals, was moved to the Royals' bullpen.
 Pitching coach Brian Sweeney, who had previously worked with Falter in the Phillies farm system, altered the pitcher's grip on his slider, improving the pitch's efficiency.
 On August 22, Falter was struck by a line drive off the bat of Detroit Tigers player Zach McKinstry.
 Although he remained in the game after a brief evaluation, he was placed on the injured list the next day with a left biceps contusion.
 Falter remained on the injured list through the end of the season.
 In his four appearances with Kansas City, he was 0–2 with an 11.25 ERA, striking out 11 batters in 12 innings of work.

+Falter entered the 2026 season as a swingman veteran for the Royals pitching staff.
+On April 3, he was placed on the 15-day injured list with left elbow inflammation, an injury he had managed for the last two years.
+During his rehab assignment with the Triple-A Omaha Storm Chasers, Falter altered his training routine to accommodate shorter, more frequent relief outings before his return to the major league roster on May 16.
+On May 27, the day after allowing seven earned runs in a 15–1 loss to the New York Yankees, Falter was designated for assignment by the Royals.
+In five appearances that season, including two starts, Falter posted an 0–2 record with a 13.97 ERA, striking out six batters across 9 2/3 innings.
+He cleared waivers and was sent outright to Omaha on June 2.
+Falter appeared in 17 games for Omaha, going 2–1 with a 3.35 ERA and striking out 46 batters in 43 innings.

+Atlanta Braves (2026–present)

+On August 1, 2026, the Royals traded Falter and Lane Thomas to the Atlanta Braves in exchange for pitching prospects Lucas Braun and Carter Holton.
+Upon acquiring Falter, the Braves assigned him to the Triple-A Gwinnett Stripers.
+He pitched appeared in seven games for Gwinnett and pitched 10 2/3 scoreless innings.
+On September 9, the Braves added Falter to their active roster.
+After two relief appearances, Falter was designated for assignment.